-Between 2011 and 2014, Republican-controlled legislatures in at least 24 states have enacted or considered measures that have made it harder for some groups to vote - mostly by upgrading the identification requirements for voter registration, or by reducing opportunities for mail-in and early voting.
-As of 2015, the constitutional validity of these vote-suppressing measures has not been settled.
+Between 2011 and 2016, Republican-controlled legislatures in over half of the states have enacted or considered measures that have made it harder for some groups to vote - mostly by upgrading the identification requirements for voter registration or by reducing opportunities for mail-in and early voting.
 Federal courts have struck down or delayed implementation of several state measures, but also have declined to delay others.
-Measures that on their face are defensible requirements of general application, with a plausible rationale of preventing voter fraud, may ultimately be upheld even though evidence of significant fraud has been nonexistent.
 In 2013, the U.S. Supreme Court struck down a 2006 congressional 25-year extension of the section of the Voting Rights Act that required specified states or counties with a history of discrimination to pre-clear changes in voting laws with the U.S. Justice Department.
-In its ruling, the court noted that the discriminatory history had in many areas occurred some 50 years earlier.
 The Justice Department can still challenge discriminatory practices in court, but cannot prevent their initial adoption.
-During 2015, registration procedures have been highly controversial, with bills to restrict registration or (less often) to facilitate it under consideration in most states.
+During 2015 and 2016, registration procedures have been highly controversial, with bills to restrict registration or (less often) to facilitate it under consideration in many states.
+Some Republican-controlled states reduced the number of polling places, resulting in several-hour waits in minority and low-income areas.
+Long lines clearly reduced the Latino and African-American vote in certain areas in the 2016 elections.